CCM19-Plugins

 },

-"preview": "path/to/preview.png" // OPTIONAL: If the preview image is not in the above standard-location
+"preview": "path/to/preview.png" // OPTIONAL: If the preview image is not located at the standard-location mentioned above

 }